chocolatey/choco-wiki/Installation.md

 If you have Visual Studio 2010 and the NuGet extension installed, perhaps the quickest method is to use NuGet Package Manager.
 Three commands in succession and you are done.
 See below.

 ## PowerShell
 This is the easiest method.
-Open a powershell command line and run the following:
+Open a powershell command line and paste in the following:

 ```powershell
 # variables